top of page

 But what exactly do we mean by stagnation?
 Quite simply, it’s that feeling of getting heavier and more sluggish during the second part of your cycle.
 In Chinese medicine, the first part of the cycle is when your body is shedding the endometrium, which is about rest and recuperation.

 Stagnation can be managed by maintaining an active lifestyle, focusing on gentle exercises like yoga or tai chi, and incorporating movement into your daily routine.
-Eating nourishing foods that support blood flow and avoid those that contribute to stagnation is also beneficial.
+Eating nourishing foods (see examples below) that support blood flow and avoid those contributing to stagnation is also beneficial.

 Remember, the key to a healthy menstrual cycle lies in balance.
 By nurturing your body and keeping things moving, you can create a more harmonious cycle and enhance your overall well-being.